 EDvera is a cloud-based workflow system developed by Cyanna Education Services.
 A cloud-based system allows access to your school’s information from anywhere with an internet connection.

 The workflow aspect lets the system direct and automate the progress of inquiries and submissions.
 For example, if you are completing an application for initial certification you would be able to examine the data and documents in the system to determine exactly where you are in the process and, once the application has been submitted, you will be able to track where the department is in the review and evaluation of your request.

 EDvera is a SAAS – or Software as a Service – product, meaning the MDHEWD has contracted with Cyanna Education Services, the developer of the software, to adjust the EDvera template to fit Missouri’s needs.

 The purpose of Missouri’s EDvera system is to meet the department’s statutory requirement to provide a system to electronically submit all data as well as provide a more efficient document management system for schools and for the Proprietary School Certification program.
 We also believe this will help not only the department but also schools in saving time and money in the application process.

-Does my school have to switch to EDvera instead of sending in paper documents?
+Does my school have to use EDvera instead of sending in paper documents?

 Yes.
-All schools certified to operate in Missouri must begin using the EDvera system for all applications and program requests.
+All schools certified to operate in Missouri or certified to recruit in Missouri must use the EDvera system for all applications and program requests.